hexaglot/lakedistrict/README.md

 Todo:
- -- add image to use when nothing returned by google maps -- Display some warning/indication that things havent loaded -- clear up gmaps.ts?
+ -- add image to use when nothing returned by google maps -- Display some warning/indication that things haven't loaded -- clear up gmaps.ts?
  -- comments, write readme